WojtekKamilowski/CI_PP3_TDP/README.md

 - A simple, easy to train on tool to manage daily tasks at work.
 - Easy access to information crucial to perform the operations.
 - Easy navigation.
-- Possiblity to confirm intention to delete.
+- Possibility to confirm intention to delete.

 ### User Manual